lepperm/Learning-Log/_drafts/test-draft.markdown

 date: 2020-08-08 19:41:14 -0400
 categories: [example]
 tags: [testing]
-summary: Test draft for sandboxing ideas
+excerpt: Test draft for sandboxing ideas
 ---

 This is a simple test draft document.
 It should only show up in development.